 Coffee groves (cafetales) and the highly-profitable Hass variety of avocado dominate around much of Lake Atitlán.
-Corn, potatoes, and pole beans proliferate at the higher altitudes.
+Corn, potatoes, and pole beans abound at the higher altitudes.
 Where there is ample sunshine and year-round water, however, the crop of choice is onions.
 Onions are a cash crop requiring intensive labor.
-Onion production is continuous, almost without season.
+Their production is continuous, almost without season.
 Stacked in piles, braided and bunched, onions and their stems are a glorious sight.
-Added to that, onions are harvested and washed in landscapes of nearly incomparable beauty.
+Added to that, they are often harvested and washed within landscapes and by people of incomparable beauty.

-Below Barrio San Bartolo in Sololá are a breath-taking series of onion terraces that tumble to the Jaibal River.
-Driving from Sololá along what was once the Camino Real (Royal Road) through Aldea Sacsiguan one passes hundreds of onion fields.
-Likewise, rounding the bend above Tierra Linda the view across the canyon carved out over the millenia by the San Francisco River is fantastic..There lie Lake Atitlán, the Volcanoes Tolimán and Atitlán, the valley, mountainsides, several towns, and countless corn and onion fields.
+Below Barrio San Bartolo in Sololá is a breath-taking series of onion terraces that tumble to the Jaibal River.
+Driving from Sololá through Aldea Sacsiguan along what was once the Camino Real (Royal Road) one passes hundreds of onion fields.
+Rounding the bend above Tierra Linda one looks out across the canyon carved out over the millenia by the San Francisco River at a fantastic view: Lake Atitlán, the Volcanoes Tolimán and Atitlán, the valley, mountainsides, several towns, and countless corn and onion fields.

-Dropping from above the canyon wall windingn down into Concepción (Quechelá) is like entering Brigadoon.
-Quechelá, in many ways, is a land frozen in time, with social relations and religious beliefs at times predating the Conquest.
+Dropping from above the canyon wall winding down into Concepción (Quechelá) is like entering Brigadoon.
+Quechelá, in many ways, is a land frozen in time, where social relations and religious beliefs at times predate the Conquest.
 In many towns, the ceremonial kiss of the hand is limited to religious processions and certain activities of the cofradía.
-In other towns, however, it no longer exists at all. , in Concepción, though, farmers assembling in the morning for work in the fields kiss each others` hands as a sign of respect.
-Likewise, the owner of a store and her customer kiss hands over the purchase of a Coca-Cola.
+There are other towns where this custom no longer exists at all.
+However, in Concepción, farmers assembling in the morning for work in the fields kiss each others` hands as a sign of respect.
+The owner of a store and her customer kiss hands over the purchase of a Coca-Cola.

-Also, n Concepción, Maya priests (chamanes) consult Maximón, to determine the optimum time to plant.
+Also, in Concepción, Maya priests (chamanes) consult Maximón, to determine the optimum time to plant.
 Farmers still utter small prayers as they drop their seeds into the soil.
-In February, there are ceremonies to bless the seeds.
-Likewise, in November,there are offerings to the Ajaw (the Creator and Former of the Universe) thanking Him for the harvest..
+In February, they perform ceremonies to bless the seeds.
+Likewise, in November, farmers thank the Ajaw, the Creator and Former of the Universe, for the harvest..

 Concepción was once an important town on the road to Mexico.
-Its church was built in 1621 and is one of the lake`s oldest and by far its prettiest.The church is a real jewel, jam-packed with paintings, furniture, religious relics and adornments, silver chalises and custodias (ceremonial staffs), and images of the saints, all from the early 17th through 18th centuries; this, despite major thefts by gringo tourists.
+Its church was built in 1621 and is one of the lake`s oldest and by far its prettiest.The church is a real jewel, jam-packed with paintings, furniture, religious relics and adornments, silver chalices and custodias (ceremonial staffs), and images of the saints, all from the early 17th through 18th centuries; this, despite major thefts by gringo tourists.
 Quechelá means “between the mountains”.
-On one side, Concepción is bordered by limestone cliffs rising above slopes laden with corn.
-On the other, huge bluffs brimming with onions roll gently to the canyon, and then fall.
+To the north, Concepción is bordered by limestone cliffs rising above slopes laden with corn.
+Opposite, huge bluffs brimming with onions roll gently to the canyon, and then fall.
 Sometimes standing in the onion fields is like being on the edge of the earth or floating in air.

 Once again the destruction and rebuilding process revisited the onion fields with tropical storm Agatha (May 29th, 2010) and its aftermath.

 The onion harvest contains two inter-twined elements of my own childhood hay-baling experience and that of my father threshing wheat: competition and cooperation.
-The onion harvesters, as we did, try to outdo one another but without selfish motivation.
+As we did, the onion harvesters try to outdo one another but without selfish motivation.
 Rather, they try to outdo one another to help one another, to accomplish the task at hand without undue strain on their fellow workers.
 So if one man carries 150 pounds of onions on his back, the next carries 200.
 This cord struck with my rural past makes the onion harvest dear to my heart.